While we face the challenges of controlling a fast moving and dangerous virus, by following

-The World Health Organisation (WHO) urges us to "avoid using unhelpful coping strategies such as tobacco, alcohol or other drugs".
-They caution that doing this can worsen "mental and physical wellbeing", particularly as many of us spend large amounts of time on our own and under stress about the impact of COVID-19.
+The World Health Organisation (WHO) urges us to avoid using unhelpful coping strategies such as tobacco, alcohol or other drugs, as increased alcohol intake can worsen mental and physical wellbeing.

 - Your body's ability to regulate sleep, directly impacting your immune function